 The LAS dataset layer is available in ArcGIS Pro in either a 2D or 3D view.
 The LAS dataset stores references to one or more LAS files on disk, as well as to additional surface features.
-Optimized LAS (.ZLAS) are also supported by the LAS dataset.
+Optimized LAS (.ZLAS) files are also supported by the LAS dataset.
 The LAS dataset allows you to examine this data in its native format quickly and easily, providing detailed statistics and area coverage of the lidar data contained in the LAS files.
 You can quickly change the view of the LAS dataset into a TIN-based surface model.
 Also, the LAS dataset allows you to work with points classified into different feature types.
 You can add and use a LAS dataset that was created in previous versions of ArcGIS Desktop in ArcGIS Pro.

 Use the Data tab to complete many of the data management and analysis tasks associated with working with LAS datasets.
-To learn more about the functionality available from the Data tab, see Edit the data contributing to a LAS dataset.
+To learn more about the functionality available on the Data tab, see Edit the data contributing to a LAS dataset.

 The ability to produce statistical information for LAS files referenced by the LAS dataset is essential to better understand the lidar data you are working with.
 When statistics are calculated, a LAS auxiliary file (.lasx) is created for each LAS file.
 It stores the calculated statistical information and the spatial index for each LAS file.
-See LAS dataset statistics for more information on understanding LAS dataset statistics in ArcGIS Pro.
+See LAS dataset statistics for more information about understanding LAS dataset statistics in ArcGIS Pro.

 Individual LAS or ZLAS files can be used in ArcGIS Pro with the same support as a LAS dataset layer.

-Adding a LAS dataset to the map view
+Add a LAS dataset to the map view

-When you open a new project in ArcGIS Pro, you will need to load a new map.
+When you open a new project in ArcGIS Pro, you need to load a new map.
 From the Insert tab, click New Map.
 There are a few ways to add a LAS dataset to the new map view.
 You can either connect to a folder or use the Add Data button.

 To connect to a folder where the LAS dataset resides, click Add Folder on the Insert tab.
 The Add Folder Connection dialog box appears, allowing you to browse to the folder you want to connect to.
 Click the folder and click OK.
 Next, click the View tab and click the Catalog button to open the Catalog pane.
-To load the LAS dataset onto a map, browse to your folder in the Catalog pane, and drag and drop it into the map.
+To load the LAS dataset onto a map, browse to your folder in the Catalog pane, and drag it into the map.

 Add Data button